-Finite Element Analysis on Condensate Tanks & Nozzles
+Finite Element Analysis on Condensate Tank & Nozzles

 Tank shells were evaluated using either hand calculations or finite element analysis.
-The “hand calculations” consisted of determining the stresses in the shell using the method described in the Welding Research Council Bulletin 107 “Local Stresses in Spherical and Cylindrical Shells due to External Loadings.”
-These calculations were performed using the computer program CodeCalc.
+The “hand calculations” determined the stresses in the shell using the method described in the Welding Research Council Bulletin 107 “Local Stresses in Spherical and Cylindrical Shells due to External Loadings.”
+These calculations were performed using CodeCalc.

-Finite element analyses of several of the receiving tanks were also performed when the WRC 107 evaluation showed shell stresses requiring significant tank design modifications.
+Finite element analyses of several of the receiving tanks were also performed when the CodeCalc results showed shell stresses requiring significant tank design modifications.
 Finite element models were created for three of the receiving tanks.
 Each of the models included the tank shell and the nozzles on top of the tank.
 The tank head, attached piping, and support structure were not included.
 Welds were not explicitly included in the model.
-Each of the models was created using approximately 45,000 to 75,000 linear order shell elements (SHELL63).
+Each of the models was created using approximately 45,000 to 75,000 linear order shell elements.

 The bottom of each model was completely constrained at four locations where the tank is supported by structural angles acting as support columns.

 Two load cases were evaluated for each finite element model: an internal pressure load case of 125 psig, and an external pressure (vacuum) load case of 14.7 psig.
 The results of the finite element analyses of tanks showed that the original shell thickness was not sufficient for the nozzle loads, and that the nozzle reinforcement plates would have to extend beyond typical dimensions.
 The reinforcement plates necessary to reduce shell stresses to a magnitude below the allowable were determined to be approximately 75% of the tank diameter.
 This size requirement was the result of the significant moment loads on the nozzles.
-Due to the size of the required reinforcement plates, it was considered more cost effective to increase the thickness of the entire top half of the tanks, rather than use individual reinforcement plates.
+Due to the size of required reinforcement plates, it was decided to increase the thickness of the entire top half of the tanks.